Baked Ziti

 Boiled ziti in a pot of water with a wooden spoon

 Once the sauce is simmering away, begin cooking the ziti.
 Bring a large pot of water with 1/2 Tbsp salt to a boil over high heat.
 Once boiling, add 1 lb. ziti.
-Continue to boil the ziti until tender, then drain in a colander.
+Continue to boil the pasta until tender, then drain in a colander.
 Shake the colander a bit to shake out the excess water.

 Ricotta, Italian cheese, and black pepper in a bowl